-The key difference between these two methods is essentially based on when income and expenditure is accounted for.
+The key difference between these two methods is essentially based on when income and expenditure are accounted for.
 The method selected may impact when tax obligations are due for payment, the annual accounts including the company’s balance sheet and the profit and loss statement.

-Due to impact on the balance sheet, the type of accounting method is a deciding factor when it comes to which finance product is best suited to your business.
+Due to the impact on the balance sheet, the type of accounting method is a deciding factor when it comes to which finance product is best suited to your business.